akanass/rx-otp/documentation/U2F.md

 );
 ```

-You can scan this `qrCode` with your `Google Authenticator` application to show result:
+You can scan this `QR code` with your `Google Authenticator` application to show the result:

 <div style='margin:20px 0;'>
     <image src='https://bit.ly/2SZYD3R' width='115' height='115' alt='qr-code' style='border:none;' />